Are you a search engine marketer on a shoestring budget and looking for a free onpage SEO tool?

 Still, I was able to make those projects successful, thanks to some awesome SEO tools available in the market.

-In this post, I have covered 9 such on page SEO analysis tools that are either free or offer a freemium model.
-You can use these smart SEO tools to set a rock-solid platform for your next SEO campaign.
+In this post, I have covered 10 onpage SEO analysis tools that are either free or offer a freemium model.
+You can use these smart tools to set a rock-solid platform for your next organic search campaign.

 #1.
 Screaming Frog (for finding onpage SEO errors)

-Screaming Frog is a desktop based tool that needs to be installed on your Mac, Windows or Linux system.
+Screaming Frog is a desktop based on page tool that needs to be installed on your Mac, Windows or Linux system.

 As part of its free subscription, it can crawl up to 500 URLs per run to find a wide array of technical SEO glitches.